 These documents discuss procedural matters and administrative policies and practices for programs administered by TRA.
 They are updated as necessary and a revision number assigned.

-- MV-1R5 – Administration of the Health Cost Recovery Program – September 2021
+- MV-1R7 – Administration of the Health Cost Recovery Program – August 2023

 The Crown’s cost of health services provided to victims of automobile accidents is recovered from third party liability insurers.
 Insurers apply an 'assessment factor' to third party liability insurance premiums written for the year to arrive at the amount to be remitted.
-This factor must be used in the Health Cost Recovery Report - Automobile Accidents (form AT252) (PDF, 307 KB), to determine the amount insurers have to remit for the appropriate calendar year.
+This factor must be used on the Health Cost Recovery Report when calculating the amount insurers have to remit for the appropriate calendar year.

 The following special notice is updated annually, to include the new assessment factor for that year.
 It also includes all previous assessment factors.

 PDF form issues